Bachchhan Paandey: Reception

-Upon release, Bachchhan Paandey received mixed reviews from critics.
-Taran Aadarsh gave 3.5 stars out of 5 and wrote, Soaked in non-stop entertainment...Akshay Kumar is outstanding in action, massy role...
-Aimed at those looking for hardcore entertainment...
-Has ample clap-and-whistle moments for masses.

-Ronak Kotecha of The Times of India gave the film 2.5 out of 5 stars and called it "a chaotic mess of quirky and clichéd characters".

 Box office

 Bachchhan Paandey earned ₹13.25 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹12 crore.
 On the third day, the film collected ₹12 crore, taking total domestic weekend collection to ₹37.25 crore.

 As of 24 March 2022, the film grossed ₹59.5 crore in India and ₹13.67 crore overseas, for a worldwide gross collection of ₹73.17 crore.
 The film faced heavy competition from The Kashmir Files, which was released one week earlier, and caused it to tumble at the box office.

+Bachchhan Paandey made on a budget of around ₹180 crore, recovered ₹115 crore from non-theatrical revenues, and the remaining ₹65 crore was recovered from the boxoffice gross.